Optimal Complexity and Certification of Bregman First-Order Methods: Convergence rate and optimality of NoLips

-It is natural to ask whether, under the same assumptions as those of Theorem~\ref{thm:nolips_bound}, an \textit{accelerated} Bregman algorithm can be obtained, with a better convergence rate than $O(1/k)$.

-This has already been achieved under additional regularity assumptions, as follows \begin{itemize} \item in the Euclidean setting, when $h(x) = \frac{1}{2}\|x\|^2$ and $f$ has a Lipschitz continuous gradient, the seminal accelerated gradient method of Nesterov \cite{Nesterov1983} enjoys a $O(1/k^2)$ convergence rate, which is optimal for this class of functions \cite{Nesterov2004}. \item When $h$ is a strongly convex Legendre kernel with closed domain and $f$ has a Lipschitz continuous gradient, the Improved Interior Gradient Algorithm (IGA) \cite{Auslender2006} also admits a $O(1/k^2)$ convergence rate, by using the same momentum technique as Nesterov-type methods. \item Recently, \cite{Hanzely2018} proposed an accelerated Bregman proximal gradient algorithm with rate $O(1/k^\gamma)$, where $\gamma \in [1,2]$ is determined by some crucial \textit{triangle scaling property} of the Bregman distance, whose genericity is unclear. \end{itemize}
+\paragraph{Faster algorithms under additional assumptions.} It is natural to ask whether an \textit{accelerated} Bregman algorithm can be obtained, with a better convergence rate than $O(1/k)$.
+This has already been achieved under additional regularity assumptions, as follows \begin{itemize} \item in the Euclidean setting, when $h(x) = \frac{1}{2}\|x\|^2$ and $f$ is $L$-smooth, the seminal accelerated gradient method of Nesterov \cite{Nesterov1983} enjoys a $O(1/k^2)$ convergence rate, which is optimal for this class of functions \cite{Nesterov2004}. \item When $h$ is a strongly convex kernel with closed domain and $f$ is $L$-smooth (which, as discussed in Section \ref{ss:relsmooth}, is a particular case of relative smoothness), the Improved Interior Gradient Algorithm~(IGA)~\cite{Auslender2006} also admits a $O(1/k^2)$ convergence rate using the same momentum technique as Nesterov-type methods. \item Recently, \cite{Hanzely2018} proposed an accelerated Bregman proximal gradient algorithm with rate $O(1/k^\gamma)$, where $\gamma \in [1,2]$ is determined by some crucial \textit{triangle scaling property} of the Bregman distance, whose genericity is unclear. \end{itemize}

-However, the existence of an accelerated algorithm for the $h$-smooth setting is still an open question, and many applications \cite{Bauschke2017} do not satisfy the supplementary assumptions made in the works mentioned above.
-In this section, we prove that, up to a constant factor of $2$, the bound \eqref{eq:comp_estimate} is not improvable, making NoLips an \textit{optimal} algorithm in the black box setting for $(f,h)\in\mathcal{B}_L$.
+However, the existence of an accelerated algorithm for the general relatively-smooth setting was still an open question prior to this work.
+Indeed, many applications such as Poisson inverse problems \cite{Bauschke2017} or D-optimal design \cite{Lu2016} do not satisfy the supplementary assumptions made in the works mentioned above.
+In the next section, we prove that, up to a constant factor of $2$, the bound \eqref{eq:comp_estimate} is not improvable in general for Bregman-type methods, making NoLips an \textit{optimal} algorithm in the black box setting for $(f,h)\in\mathcal{B}_L$.